RgbTrouw/Compass/README.md

 The cross design of the cover is an arch bolt as viewed from the side.

-The PC version of the program always shows North 0 degrees and could serve as reference template.
+The PC version of the program always shows North 0 degrees and could serve as reference template for a cover.